 - Report this information directly to us on the form provided (below).
 You can e-mail us at email@example.com or fax the information to 773-508-7125.

 Travel before OPT starts

 U.S. immigration has recently provided some clarification about the issue of travel before OPT starts, indicating that students may travel provided they take certain documents proving eligibility for the visa renewal or re-entry to the U.S. If you are seeking a visa renewal and/or traveling and re-entering the U.S. before your OPT authorization dates go into effect but after your studies have been completed, you should bring with you your EAD (if you’ve received it already) or your OPT application receipt notice.
-In addition, the Office for International Programs suggests that you also bring proof that you have begun looking for a job, and a letter from OIP supporting your re-entry to the U.S.
+In addition, the Office for International Programs suggests that you also bring proof that you have begun looking for a job, a photocopied page from OIP’s immigration advising manual, and a letter from OIP supporting your re-entry to the U.S.

 Travel after OPT starts

 For re-entry into the United States while on post-completion Optional Practical Training you will need the following:

 - I-20 endorsed for travel by OIP before you leave the country